landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 Now that I know the TLS data is cached, can't I just overwrite the `TlsDirectory` data in this list from the host module with the data from the new module?
 Well yes... and no. The `LDRP_TLS_DATA` is heap-allocated, so I'd have to scan the heap which would be pretty bug-prone.

-#### Bad Approaches to Fixing TLS Data
+#### Not Great Approaches to Fixing TLS Data

-*Note: All of the bad methods build on each other in order.
-So if you're looking to explore these, I recommend exploring all.*
+Method 1 has a big problem: if the program you're loading requires TLS, you must inject into a program with TLS.
+Otherwise you'll be replacing a random DLL's TLS data.
+Unless you're very careful that could be a Window component you need to use.

 {% collapse(preview="Method 1 -- List Patching (Least Worst)") %}